aminanvary/Custom-Instructions/README.md

 ## How to Use These Instructions

-1. Install Node.js on your system if you haven't already.
-Download and install the latest version from https://nodejs.org/en/download
+1. Node.js should be installed on your system.
+If it's not, install the latest version from [this link](https://nodejs.org/en/download)
 2. Install the Claude desktop application if you haven't already
 3. Set up the required MCP servers mentioned in the specific instruction
 4. Create a new Claude Project for the specific purpose (e.g., a "News Source Finder" project)